medienhaus/medienhaus-frontend/src/assets/data/support/support_en.md

 Invitations to a private room can be seen on the left side in the room list.
 The room will have a notification icon and you will need to accept the invitation by clicking on it.
 If you enable browser notifications you will also receive a notification.

-If you don’t see the invitation, please make sure that you reload the page by clicking the 🔄 icon in your browser or using `cmd` + `r` … public rooms can be found in the `explore` tab.
+If you don’t see the invitation, please make sure that you reload the page by clicking the 🔄 icon in your browser or using `cmd` + `r` .
+Public rooms can be found in the `[explore](https://medienhaus.udk-berlin.de/explore)` tab.

 ## I have a problem and I cannot find any information in this FAQ about it!